Expert TPLO Surgery in Ukiah, CA

 What Is a Dog’s CCL?

 To understand how TPLO surgery works, we must first understand the function of the CCL.
 The CCL is the ligament that helps the knee function as a hinge joint.
-A dog’s hind legs are load-bearing when he stands, meaning the angle in the knee is always under tension.
+A dog’s hind legs are load-bearing when *they stand*, meaning the angle in the knee is always under tension.
 This constant stress on the ligament is why CCL tears are one of the most common injuries.
-When the ligament tears, the femur rubs up against the tibia every time your dog puts weight on that leg which causes inflammation and pain.
+When the ligament tears, *the knee becomes unstable which causes pain, inflammation, arthritis, abnormal cartilage wear and frequently meniscal damage.*

 How TPLO Surgery Works